MetaMask/metamask-docs/docs/api-sdk/reference/provider-api.md

 The MetaMask provider emits this event whenever the return value of the `eth_accounts` RPC method changes.
 `eth_accounts` returns an array that is either empty or contains a single account address.
 The returned address, if any, is the address of the most recently used account that the caller is permitted to access.
 Callers are identified by their URL _origin_, which means that all sites with the same origin share the same permissions.

-This means that `accountsChanged` will be emitted whenever the user's exposed account address changes.
+This means that `accountsChanged` is emitted whenever the user's exposed account address changes.

-::: tip Tip
+:::note
 We plan to allow the `eth_accounts` array to be able to contain multiple addresses in the near future.
 :::

-### chainChanged
+### `chainChanged`

-::: tip Tip
+:::note
-See the [Chain IDs section](#chain-ids) for MetaMask's default chains and their chain IDs.
+See the [chain IDs section](#chain-ids) for MetaMask's default chains and their chain IDs.
 :::

 ```typescript